For Elia Kazan’s birthday

 An Odets play was awaited like news hot off the press, as though through him we would know what to think of ourselves and our prospects.

-The original Awake and Sing opened on Broadway in 1935, produced by the Group Theatre, starring Group repertory members, Stella Adler, Morris Carnovsky, John Garfield (then known as Julie), Roman Bohnen (who has a beautiful cameo in Harold Clurman’s film Deadline at Dawn, scripted by Odets), Luther Adler, J.E.
+The original Awake and Sing opened on Broadway in 1935, produced by the Group Theatre, starring Group repertory members, Stella Adler, Morris Carnovsky, John Garfield (then known as Julie), Roman Bohnen, Luther Adler, J.E.
 Bromberg and Sanford Meisner.
-Rather extraordinary.
-The 20th century would rip this group apart, and there was much treachery later on in the days of the HUAC and the McCarthy hearings, relationships were shattered, lives were ruined, John Garfield had a heart attack at age 39 from the stress, J. Edward Bromberg would also die, shortly after he was “listed” by the HUAC, Kazan named names, Odets did too (on their lists, they also named each other).
+The 20th century would rip this group apart.
+There was much treachery later on in the days of the HUAC and the McCarthy hearings, relationships were shattered, lives were ruined, John Garfield had a heart attack at age 39 from the stress, J. Edward Bromberg would also die, shortly after he was “listed” by the HUAC, Kazan named names, Odets did too (on their lists, they also named each other).
 Kazan was not forgiven.
 (Witness all those pampered people at the Oscars refusing to stand when he got his Lifetime Achievement Award.)
 It’s an American tragedy.
 But in the 1930s, they were a collective.
 They called themselves “The Group” after all, fashioned after the Moscow Art Theatre ensemble in Russia.
-I had studied The Group as a child.
-Literally, I wasn’t even a teenager yet when I discovered this part of American history.
+I studied The Group as a child.
+I was weird like that.
+I wasn’t even a teenager when I discovered this almost forgotten part of American history.
 In a one-two punch in the same year, I saw both East of Eden and Dog Day Afternoon when I was babysitting and knew I had to know everything about the context of the people involved in those movies which blew my mind.
 Pre-Internet, it took some doing to figure out the who’s who, but it didn’t take me that long to discover the central position of something called the Actors Studio.
 Thus began a fascination which honestly led to me moving to New York 15 years later, taking classes at the Studio, attending sessions, the whole nine yards.

 And that was that.
 I let him be, after that.
 I let go of his hand, and backed away.